Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Chiral symmetry breaking and restoration

-Inspired by the previous scheme, we propose an alternative choice: extracting the running coupling from the $B$-dependent neutral pion mass $m_{\pi^0}$ obtained in LQCD simulations~\cite{Ding:2020jui}.
+Inspired by the previous scheme, we propose an alternative choice: extracting the running coupling from the $B$-dependent neutral pion mass $m_{\pi^0}$ obtained in LQCD simulations.
 As $\pi^0$ is still a true Goldstone boson in the presence of magnetic field in chiral limit, the mass is qualitatively more suitable to constrain the coupling constant of the chiral symmetric interactions in NJL model.
-Thus obtained running coupling is shown in Fig.\ref{GB}, where the feature of asymptotic freedom can be well identified except for the small $B$ region.
+Recently, only the lattice results with vacuum mass $m_{\pi^0}=220\,{\rm MeV}$ is available in the market~\cite{Ding:2020jui}.
+The fitting of $m_{\pi^0}$ and thus obtained running coupling are shown together in Fig.\ref{GB}, where the feature of asymptotic freedom can be well identified except for the small $B$ region.

 Finally, we evaluate the change of chiral condensate with magnetic field and temperature by adopting the running coupling, see Fig.\ref{sigmBT}.

 One can immediately tell the IMCE of the pseudocritical temperature for larger magnetic field, while the feature of MCE is still well kept for chiral condensate $\sigma$ at zero temperature.
 As had been pointed out by many authors~\cite{Kojo:2012js,Miransky:2015ava}, the dynamical mass $m$ is roughly different from $\sigma$ by the multiplying factor $-2G(eB)$; so the MCE doesn't necessarily imply the increasing of $m$, especially when $G(eB)$ decreases with $eB$.
 In fact, $m$ decreases with larger $eB$ in our scheme, see the insertion in Fig.\ref{sigmBT}.
 By applying such scheme to the Pauli-Villars regularization~\cite{Fayazbakhsh:2010bh,Cao:2015xja} which also guarantees Goldstone theorem in chiral limit, we are glad to find that these qualitative features remain true, refer to Ref.~\cite{Mao:2018dqe} for the explicit expressions.
 Hence, we can safely conclude that the saturation of $m_{\pi^0}$~\cite{Ding:2020jui} and the phenomenon of IMCE~\cite{Bali:2011qj,Bali:2012zg} can be consistently explained by asymptotic freedom at large $B$.
 Nevertheless, as the effect of asymptotic freedom is not so significant at small $B$, artifacts might show up there due to the overall simpleness of the NJL model compared to QCD, see the increasing part in Fig.\ref{GB}.